ehmatthes/pcc_3e/online_resources_site/docs/setup_instructions/index.md

 # Setup Instructions

 Setup instructions are included in the book, but sometimes it’s easier to follow online instructions with active links.
+The sections here also include more screenshots than what can be shown in the book.